q335r49/microviche/README.md

 <dt>Label color and position
 <dd>When `c`hanging a label in the map, you're also prompted for a (optional) highlight group and (optional) position.
 You can press `tab` at the highlight prompt for auto-completion from the list of currently defined highlights.

 Positioning commands can move the cursor and the split from their default positions (top left corner and leftmost split, respectively).
 For example, say you want to label a heading that occurs 20 lines down the block.
 You can center the split and position the cursor at the heading via <samp>&nbsp;C20j</samp>.
-Also, when movement is defined for a block, `F10``.` *snap to grid* will perform that movement.
+When movement is defined for a block, `F10``.` *snap to grid* will perform that movement.
 The complete syntax is:

 Syntax | Action | | Syntax | Action
 --- | --- | --- | --- | ---